stronnag/mwptools/docs/manual/docs/mwp-macos.md

  gnuplot
 ```

 Note: homebrew does not supply the librsvg VAPI (vala API) files.
-It will be necessary to build it from sources (or copy the files from a Linux box).
+It will be necessary to build it from sources (or copy the files from a Linux box, or use `docs/librsvg-2.0.vapi.tar.zst`).

 #### Optional / Recommended